WordPress Tutorial Videos by WP101®

 3. Best WordPress Caching Plugin For Security with Added Caching: Sucuri Firewall

 The Sucuri firewall acts as a Web Application Firewall (WAF) that sits between your website and incoming web traffic.
 It inspects incoming requests and filters out malicious or suspicious requests before they reach your website.
-This helps protect your site from known security threats and vulnerabilities.
+This helps protect your site from DDoS attacks which can spike your TTFB.

 With the Sucuri Firewall, you also get high-performance caching solution.
 You can cache your website content and enable gzip compression with a click of a button.

 While not primarily a caching feature, Sucuri’s Firewall also offers a CDN to distribute your website’s static content to geographically dispersed servers.
-This can also help improve page load times by 60% on average and reduce server load.
+This can also help improve page load times by 60% on average and reduce server load by offloading requests to the network edge.

 Learn more about WordPress security »